ChucK : Language Specification > Classes & Objects

 General Overview of Topic

-View sample code for classes & objects
+View sample code for classes & objects and the ChucK API Reference

 introduction